-The focus is on outdoor ambient nano- (or ultrafine-) particles (UFP, in number concentration and size distribution, PNSD) and PM (in mass concentration) in terms of their sizes and constituents, as well as their source contributions gaseous precursors, and oxidative potential (OP).
-The project builds on existing initiatives for advanced research-driven observations of aerosol properties currently carried out in European cities to identify, develop and test the innovative STs.
-RI-URBANS is evaluating novel AQ parameters and source contributions, and their associated health effects, to demonstrate the European added value of implementing these observations.
-The project addresses all aspects of sustainability, including efficient curation, preservation and provision of access to data, training and capacity building, and how the use of tools will be secured in the future.
-The implementation of 5 pilots involving 12 cities is used to demonstrate the ability to integrate complementary measurement systems and methods, as well as data quality control, managing and communication using FAIR (Findable, Accessible, Interoperable, Re-usable) principles.
-The final goal is to provide upscaling and sustainability to the offered AQMNs-RIs interoperable STs, using advanced instrumentation, modelling and source apportionment, and integrating citizen’s observatories and mobile measurements.
+The focus is on outdoor ambient nano- (or ultrafine-) particles (UFP, in number concentration and size distribution, PNSD), black carbon (BC), ammonia (NH3), volatile organic compounds (VOCs) and PM (in mass concentration) in terms of their sizes and constituents, as well as their source contributions, gaseous precursors, and oxidative potential (OP).
+RI-URBANS evaluated the advanced AQ parameters/pollutants (AAQPs) and source contributions, and their associated health effects, to demonstrate the European added value of implementing these observations.
+The project addressed all aspects of sustainability, including efficient curation, preservation and provision of access to data, training and capacity building, and how the use of tools will be secured in the future.
+The implementation of 5 pilots involving 12 cities was used to demonstrate the ability to integrate complementary measurement systems and methods, as well as data quality control, managing and communication.
 RI-URBANS strongly relies on the expertise of AQMNs, AQ experts and the European RIs ACTRIS and IAGOS to apply existing methodologies to the urban areas, developing new suited STs, enhancing the synergies with AQMNs through knowledge transfer and offering a sustainable framework for providing dedicated and focused urban STs.

-To reach these objectives, RI-URBANS builds upon 4 major strategic pillars (SP, see Figure 1):
+To reach these objectives, RI-URBANS builds upon 4 major strategic pillars (SP):

 ● SP1 compiles available RIs and AQMNs advanced observations, tools and protocols; evaluates the datasets and operational conditions, new monitoring and modelling tools; and develops STs in work packages (WPs) 1-3 to be demonstrated in SP2 and upscaled in SP3.